 Item 2.
-Changes in Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds.

 There were no securities of the Company sold by the Company during the three months ended September 30, 2004, which were not registered under the Securities Act of 1933, in reliance upon an exemption from registration provided by Section 4 (2) of the Act.